laneeblog/blockchain-with-typescript/README.md

-Juse test to see how blockchains work behind.\
+Just test to see how blockchains work behind.\
 Nothing to get inspired here 😉